 I’m really good about keeping them scrubbed clean (these little soap scrub cubes are a godsend for keeping hands soft and lovely).
 But my cuticles tend to be dry and raggedy.

 Lotions are OK for hands, but the cuticles need a more emollient treatment to keep them them soft and moisturized.
+That’s where these tips to heal dry cuticles will help.

 1. Do a weekly olive oil soak.